-Grief Works: Stories of Life, Death, and Surviving by Julia Samuel
+Grief Works: Stories of Life, Death, and Surviving

 The author, Julia Samuel, is a psychotherapist specializing in grief.
-She draws upon her twenty-five years of working with bereaved families, and through descriptions of specific clients’ experiences she examines the very hard work of grief.
-She states that, “The fear that surrounds death and grief is largely caused by lack of knowledge, and the aim of this book is to address this fear and to replace it with confidence.”
+She draws upon her twenty-five years of working with bereaved families, and thorough descriptions of specific clients’ experiences she examines the very hard work of grief.
+She states that “The fear that surrounds death and grief is largely caused by lack of knowledge, and the aim of this book is to address this fear and to replace it with confidence.”

 The book is divided into five sections.
 Each section addresses a specific relationship to the dying person.
 She looks at when a partner dies, when a parent dies, when a sibling dies, when a child dies, and facing one’s own death.
-Each section then describes two or three clients and their specific grieving experience.
+Each section then describes two or three clients and their specific grieving experiences.
 This aspect of the book makes it a difficult and sad read.
-The experience of each client, or couple or family is real.
-Following these descriptions the author reflects upon their experience and the specific grieving relationship.
+The experience of each client, couple or family is real.
+Following these descriptions, the author reflects upon their experience and the specific grieving relationship.

-In the course of the book Samuel describes grief as a natural and necessary process that needs to be faced.
+In the course of the book, Samuel describes grief as a natural and necessary process that needs to be faced.
 As each person and relationship is different so is each experience of grief.
 She writes, “I have regularly seen that it is not the pain of grief that damages individuals….and even whole families, sometimes for generations, but the things they do to avoid that pain.”
-She further discusses the difference between men’s and women’s experience of grief and touches on the role of anger in our grief.
+She further discusses the difference between men’s and women’s experiences of grief and touches on the role of anger in our grief.

 Samuel discusses supporting bereaved children.
 She talks about the importance of being honest with children and including them in the grieving process.
-The author is founder of Child Bereavement UK and you can find additional material and advice at their website https://childbereavementuk.org.
+The author is the founder of Child Bereavement UK and you can find additional material and advice at their website https://childbereavementuk.org.

 The section on when a sibling dies includes a discussion of suicide.
 Grieving in the face of suicide is often much more complex and prolonged.

 Samuel concludes with a description of “pillars of strength.”
 These are “the key structures that support us and enable us to rebuild our lives.”
-Some of these include our relationship with the deceased, our relationship with ourselves (and the need to show ourselves compassion, kindness and to avoid self-criticism), expressing our grief, setting limits, having structure, and caring for our mind and body.
+Some of these include our relationship with the deceased, our relationship with ourselves (and the need to show ourselves compassion, kindness, and to avoid self-criticism), expressing our grief, setting limits, having structure, and caring for our mind and body.
 She includes ways friends and family can help including listening, acknowledgment, and being present for the long haul.
 “Love from others is key in helping us to survive the loss of a particular love.
 With their support, we can endeavor to find a way of bearing the pain.”